zoard-ehmann/odin-rock-paper-scissors/algorithm/algorithm.md

 #### Inputs

 - What inputs the program will have?
-  - A number that will refer to the corresponding chosen symbol: _Number_
+  - A string that will select the chosen symbol: _String_
   - Replay value: _Boolean_
 - Will the program get the inputs from the user or elsewhere?
-  - The program will get the number input(s) from the user in each turn until the game finishes.
+  - The program will get the string input from the user in each turn.
-  - The program will get the replay value from the user after the game finishes.
+  - The program will get the replay value from the user after declaring the winner.

 #### Outputs